KyleCardwell/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+    stateful components - use a render method to return
+                        - props passed through this.props (because it's a class)
+                        - needs lifecycle methods
+                        - needs constructor and super() to handle state

+    functional components - just need a return
+                          - props passed as an argument
+                          - uses hooks to deal with state and lifecycle

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+    These are called right before the component is mounted (before rendor() ), or right before th component is updated
+      - both are now considered unsafe

 3. Define stateful logic.

+    any logic in a component that uses or deals with state data

-4. What are the three step of creating a successful test?
+4. What are the three steps of creating a successful test?
 What is done in each phase?

+    Arrange - use render() to render a react component Act - run some code or trigger some events
+    Assert - check that what's expected to happen actually happens